Call us today: +44 (0) 20 3551 6634

 Due to this, many foreigners turn up on Cuban soil seeking medical attention, both vital and cosmetic.
 Instead of taking this as a negative, hospitals have trained staff to look after foreign patients.
 Also, the government has created Servimed, which is in charge of promoting Cuban medical services to foreigners.

-Since 2010, tourists and expats are obligated to secure health insurance which is valid for their entire stay in Cuba.
+Since 2010, tourists and expats are obligated to secure health insurance or travel insurance which is valid for their entire stay in Cuba.
 Regardless as to whether you are covered, medical facilities do not accept checks or credit cards.
 Therefore, it is best to carry cash when you visit a hospital or clinic.

 To visitors, the two currency system in place in Cuba can be a little daunting.
 Cuba is like most foreign countries in that you bring a major foreign currency and exchange it into the local currency so that you can make purchases while there.
 However, Cuban currency is not traded internationally and, therefore, you can only exchange when you arrive in the country.